 Variables are just vehicles to move information from point A to point B. You can build a variable once and use it multiple times.
 In creating a new variable for expressions and functions, you must first initialize the variable to utilize a variable across a Flow.

 You can click on the plus (+) sign and click Add an action.
 In the Search bar, type the word variable or variables.
 You’ll see multiple variable actions: append to array variable, append to string variable, decrement variable, increment variable, initialize variable, and set variable.

 Click on initialize variable option.
 Start adding a name like EmailValue.
 Next, in order to use a variable, identify what type of information you want to pass.
 You can do this by clicking the arrow down option in the Type field.
 There are different options for you in the Type field, and these are Boolean, integer, float, string, object, and array.
 In the demo, Robbins used the string type.

 To get more items under the name option, simply drag the set and place it under the Initialize variable Email/Address.
-Click on the name option and you will see Email/Address and Email/Value items in the drop-down menu.
+Click on the name option, and you will see Email/Address and Email/Value items in the drop-down menu.

-Robbins said it is important to consider location in building a set variable or other actions within Flow.
+It is important to consider location in building a set variable or other actions within Flow.
 In his demo, the location of the set variable gives the ability to have the initialize variable of email address and email value.